Head, Person, Face, Adult, Male, Man, Beard, Smile, Turban, People

 We encourage applicants to view the Position Description prior to applying.

-Please click BDSI SPO Identified .pdf here to download the position description for this role.
+Please click here Download File Senior Project Officer -BDSI Identified PD 2026.pdf to download the position description for this role.

 We are committed to Aboriginal self-determination and supporting strong, safe, thriving Aboriginal communities and aim to ensure every individual is treated with dignity, honouring all cultural backgrounds, abilities, ethnicities, sexual orientations, gender identities and spiritual beliefs.